cuishark/cuishark/README.md

 This is cuishark's version 2.0 prototype.
 The old version of cuishark was fullscrached and not using wireshark's dissector.
 This version can use the wireshark's dissector with cuishark's Rich UI.
-You can analize many-many protocols using JUST-CUI!!!.
+You can analyze many-many protocols using JUST-CUI!!!.
 Packet makes us very happy. here is demo video (https://youtu.be/k0NGnIyZrqk).

 ![](misc/cuishark.png)